zhyzmath/CurveRL/README.md

 - **A unified optimality framework.** We cast prompt reweighting as **context distribution control** and formulate the optimal weight as a *functional derivative* of a utility functional defined in the pass-rate function space.
 This subsumes existing pointwise schemes — REINFORCE, GRPO, MaxRL — as special cases.
 - **A distribution-aware instantiation.** Pointwise weights are determined solely by the absolute value of the pass rate $\hat{p}$, and so suffer from a *weight collapse*: in the early stage most prompts have $\hat{p} \approx 0$ and in the late stage most prompts have $\hat{p} \approx 1$, yielding nearly indistinguishable weights.
 CurveRL replaces this with a **quantile coordinate transform**, in which the weight depends not on the absolute value of $\hat{p}$ but on its **rank and density** in the evolving pass-rate distribution.

-<a id="key-contributions"></a>
-## 🏆 Key Contributions

-- We formulate prompt reweighting in RLVR as **context distribution control** and define optimal weights through utility-dependent *functional derivatives* in pass-rate function space.
-- We instantiate this principle with a **distribution-aware utility in pass-rate quantile space**, yielding CurveRL, which characterizes the rank and density structure of the evolving pass-rate distribution.
-- We run extensive experiments showing that CurveRL improves the **pass@1 / pass@k Pareto frontier** over GRPO and MaxRL across multiple math reasoning benchmarks on Qwen3-1.7B-Base and Qwen3-4B-Base, and we analyze the underlying mechanism.

 <a id="method"></a>